VBV11/WinRM-Reverse-Shell/README.md

 # WinRM-Reverse-Shell

+# Dependencies
 + Works on Windows 10/11
-+ Needs To be connected to the same internet
++ For the attacker and victim to establish a connection via Evil-WinRM they must be on the same network.

 # Own Pass And Name
 Go to `WinRM.ps1` and edit